rholibobo/rolinvest/README.md

 # Next.js Authentication Dashboard

-A Mini Business Intelligence tool built with Next.js, Material UI, and client-side authentication.
-This project demonstrates a mini BI tool dashboard with protected route for the dashboard and an automatic log out timer if user does not check the box to keep them logged in, a responsive dashboard with charts and data visualization, and mock API integration.
+A Fintech Savings & Investment App tool built with Next.js, Material UI, and client-side authentication.
+This project demonstrates a mFintech Savings & Investment dashboard with protected route for the dashboard and an automatic log out timer if user does not check the box to keep them logged in, a responsive dashboard with charts and data visualization, and mock API integration.
+A user has to create an account before they can log in.

 ![Dashboard Preview](https://via.placeholder.com/800x450?text=Dashboard+Preview)